 Exercising may help with overall well-being

-Regular physical activity should be a central part of cystic fibrosis (CF) management for everyone living with the condition, regardless of age and severity.
+Regular physical activity should be a central part of cystic fibrosis (CF) management for everyone living with the condition, regardless of age and severity.1 However, this should be done in moderation and any new activities should be discussed with your doctor or nurse to make sure they are safe and appropriate for you.

-Activities that increase your heart rate and improve muscle strength are thought to be particularly beneficial for people with CF. These might include running, football, swimming or dancing.
+Activities that increase your heart rate and improve muscle strength are thought to be particularly beneficial for people with CF. These might include running, football, swimming or dancing.3

 When considering a new sporting activity, remember to discuss this with your doctor or nurse first, and think about how the activity will fit into your life and routine.
 Physical activity that is both convenient and fun will be easier to stick to.